jabirali/tmux-powertab/README.md

 # Tmux Soltab

-There isn't that much to say about this plugin.
-It's a Solarized Light theme for `tmux`, which has a status line that looks more like traditional GUI tabs:
+There isn't that much to say.
+It's a Solarized Light theme for `tmux`, with a status line that looks like traditional GUI tabs:

 ![screenshot](screenshot.png)